renemonroy/one-chart/README.md

 The idea behind this PoC is to ease the creation of charts following a single pattern while giving the consistency required to have multiple yet different graphs.
-1Chart is basically a mix between a D3 wrapper and an UI Library that is focused only on charts.
+You can think of 1Chart as tool that helps creating your custom Charts Library by using D3 as wrapper.

 <br>